michaelrommel/nvim-silicon/README.md

 },
 ```

 **Please note:** When I created this plugin, I hadn't been fully aware of the namespaces that all plugins create.
 So I named the lua directory differently than the plugin name.
 In order to avoid name clashes with other modules, I have decided now to move from `require("silicon)` to `require("nvim-silicon)`.
-If you use the old name, a deprecation warning will show and when you look at `:messages` you should be able to find the place where the deprecated `require()` statements are and convert them.
-Most likely in the package manager or a key mappings configuration file.
+If you use the old name, a small message will be appended to the output of a successful call.
+(In a future version a deprecation warning will then show and when you look at `:messages` you should be able to find the place where the deprecated `require()` statements are and convert them.
+Most likely in the package manager or a key mappings configuration file.)

 The `setup` function accepts the following table (shown with the builtin defaults, I have selected the defaults in a way, that they should work out of the box on most systems, please customize to your preference.
 In particular I removed the default output and font settings in order to enable using only the clipboard and make it work for users, who do not have Victor Mono NerdFont installed):